AdobeDocs/release-notes.en/template.md

 ### [!DNL Experience Manager] {#aem}

-New features, fixes, and updates in [!DNL Adobe Experience Manager].
+ricks edits New features, fixes, and updates in [!DNL Adobe Experience Manager].
 Adobe recommends customers with on-premise deployments to deploy the latest patches to ensure higher stability, security, and performance.

 #### Product releases